 Employers sometimes seek to include clauses in the contract to protect trade secrets, and to limit the use by an employee of skills and knowledge acquired during the period of employment.
 The enforceability of such clauses depends on the terms and the circumstances of employment.

 During the employment, the employee has a duty of fidelity and good faith to the employer and the employee would likely breach that duty if they provided vital trade secrets to a competitor, or carried on a business competing with their employer.

 An increasingly common term in individual agreements is one that expresses a term of the agreement as subject to the employer’s policies.
-For example, “Employees will be required to take annual leave when [the employer’s] business shuts down annually, usually prior to the Christmas public holidays”.
+For example, “Employees must take annual leave when [the employer’s] business shuts down annually, usually during the Christmas and New Year period”.

 Legislation has come into effect that increases the Superannuation Guarantee percentage progressively from 2013 until it reaches 12 per cent in 2025.
 The first increase to 9.25 per cent occurred on 1 July 2013 and the second increase to 9.5 per cent occurred on 1 July 2014.
 The Superannuation Guarantee remained at 9.5 per cent on 1 July 2017.
 Based on revised laws, the Superannuation Guarantee will remain at 9.5 per cent for another four years, increasing to 10 per cent from July 2021, and eventually increasing to 12 per cent from July 2025.